matsim-scenarios/matsim-scenario-template/README.md

 prefer to start from an existing more modern scenario.
 As of now (may'25), this is the matsim-lausitz scenario.
-So if you are at VSP, please do not start from this scenario-template, but talk with your collegues and/or to Kai Nagel.  kai, gregorL, may'25
+So if you are at VSP, please do not start from this scenario-template, but talk with your colleagues and/or to Kai Nagel.  kai, gregorL, may'25

+Still, this template is a nice starting point because the alternative would be to start from 0.
+The current workflow is: Create your github repo based on this template and look at matsim-lausitz or matsim-dresden for everything else. template =! running example. -sm1025

 ![MATSim network and agents](https://placehold.co/500x400?text=Image+Placeholder "MATSim network and agents")